Ronlee12355/GCclassifier/README.md

 <img src="https://github.com/Ronlee12355/GCclassifier/blob/main/GCclassifier.png" height="200" align="right"/>

 Gastric cancer (GC) can be divided into gene expression-based and biologically distinct molecular subtypes.
 This package is to built to predict gastric cancer samples based on their log2 scaled gene expression profiles (GEP).
-More information about the usage of `GCclassifier` could be found here by running `browseVignettes('GCclassifier')`.
+More information about the usage of `GCclassifier` could be found by running `browseVignettes('GCclassifier')`.

 Installing the package in RStudio is recommended, since RStudio makes it easier for an average user to work with R Markdown and the vignette of `GCclassifier` is written in R Mardown format and the Pandoc [<http://pandoc.org/>] is required for the vignette creating [<https://bookdown.org/yihui/rmarkdown/installation.html>].
-The Rstudio IDE can be downloaded [here](www.rstudio.com).
+The RStudio IDE can be downloaded [www.rstudio.com](www.rstudio.com).

 **Install package**